GiangHLe/gans-evals/README.md

 # Usage

-Except for IS, other metrics need two individual datasets to process, the simple usage:
+Except for IS, other metrics need two individual datasets to process.
+The simple usage:

 ```
 gans-eval --fake-dir path_to_syn_dataset --real-dir path_to_real_dataset --metrics is fid kid pr